Seeed-Studio/Seeed_Arduino_Sketchbook/examples/WioTerminal_TinyML_4_Weather_Prediction/README.md

 void loop() {
 }
 ```
-If you already have the lastest code and libraries for WiFi, proceed to the next step.
+If you already have the latest code and libraries for WiFi, proceed to the next step.

 2) Install [ArduinoJson](https://github.com/bblanchon/ArduinoJson) 6.18.5.
 You can find it by searching for "ArduinoJson" in Arduino IDE libraries mananger.